 BCHP is an important program, and we want to ensure its continued success.
 With that in mind, in 2010, the College established an endowment fund that would provide the majority of the program’s annual operating expenses in perpetuity.

 In 1968, Professor J. William Bordeau arrived at Marymount Manhattan College to teach courses in acting, directing, and communication arts.
 He was instrumental in establishing our BFA programs in Acting and Dance, a move that would strengthen our Theatre Arts department for years to come.
 In the early 70s, he served as a design consultant for the Theresa Lang Theatre and oversaw the creation of our Black Box Theatre.
 Upon his retirement, the Board of Trustees named Bill Professor Emeritus of Theatre Arts.

 When he passed away in July 2009, alumni and friends came together to discuss how best to honor Bill’s legacy.
-A small group of alumni approached President Judson R. Shaver with a proposal to make personal gift commitments and organize a fundraising initiative.
+A small group of alumni approached then-President Judson R. Shaver with a proposal to make personal gift commitments and organize a fundraising initiative.
 The initiative would allow fellow alumni to improve educational opportunities at Marymount Manhattan in Bill’s honor.

 On October 4, 2009, at a memorial celebration for Professor Bordeau, President Shaver announced that, in light of the funds contributed by alumni, the College would rechristen the Black Box in Bill’s honor.
 Since then, the alumni group has proposed to extend and expand the initiative to fund a much-needed renovation of the J. William Bordeau Box Theatre.